Deep Learning in Medical Image Analysis

 Current information

-Thanks to the great amount of interest and encouraging feedback from the previous four seminar installations, we will offer a fifth round of the Deep Learning in Medical Image Analysis seminar in winter semester 2024/25.
+Thanks to the great amount of interest and encouraging feedback from the previous five seminar installations, we will offer a sixth round of the Deep Learning in Medical Image Analysis seminar in winter semester 2025/26.

-The seminar will take place on Wednesday afternoons, with one briefing session and 6 presentation slots.
-This seminar is mostly targeted at Master students of the Computer Science and Scientific Computing genre, who have some previous knowledge of neural networks and are interested in more in-depth methodology and application in the medical imaging domain.
+The seminar will most likely take place on Wednesday afternoons, with one briefing session and 6 presentation slots.
+This seminar is mostly targeted at Master students of the Computer Science and Scientific Computing programme, who have some previous knowledge of neural networks and are interested in more in-depth methodology and application in the medical imaging domain.

 Summary